Written by Craig Fearn

 6. Claim and Optimise Your Google Business Profile

 For local businesses, your Google Business Profile often matters more than your website.
+Customers are 2.7 times more likely to trust a business with a complete profile, according to SeoProfy.

 7. Create Content That Answers Questions

 The best SEO content directly answers questions your potential customers are asking.
+According to First Page Sage, consistent publication of satisfying content is Google's highest-weighted ranking factor.

 8. Fix Broken Links and 404 Errors

 Use a tool like Screaming Frog (free for up to 500 URLs) to crawl your site and find broken links.
 Fix or remove them.
-Set up proper 301 redirects for pages you've moved or deleted.
-Every broken link is a missed opportunity.
+Set up proper 301 redirects for pages you have moved or deleted.
+Check our free SEO tools guide for more options.

 9. Add Alt Text to All Images

 Every image needs descriptive alt text.
-Don't stuff keywordsâdescribe what the image shows.
+Do not stuff keywords—describe what the image shows.
 "Blue kitchen renovation completed in Falmouth showing new cabinets and island" beats "kitchen renovation Cornwall kitchen design Falmouth."
 Be descriptive, be natural.

 10. Use Headers Properly (H1, H2, H3)

 Headers structure your content for both readers and search engines.
+Proper hierarchy helps Google understand what each section covers and how it relates to the overall page topic.

-Each page needs exactly one H1 tagâusually your page title.
+Each page needs exactly one H1 tag—usually your page title.
 Use H2s for main sections, H3s for subsections.
-Include keywords naturally but don't force them.
-Proper header structure helps Google understand your content hierarchy.
+Include keywords naturally but do not force them.
+Proper header structure helps Google understand your content hierarchy and improves readability for visitors.

-11. Get More Quality Backlinks
+11. Build Quality Backlinks

 Links from other websites signal authority to Google.
-Quality matters more than quantity.
+Quality matters far more than quantity—one link from a respected industry publication beats 100 from spammy directories.

 Focus on earning links naturally through great content.
 Get listed on relevant industry directories.
 Ask suppliers or partners to link to you.
-Avoid buying links or joining link schemesâGoogle penalises these practices.
-One link from a respected industry publication beats 100 from spammy directories.
+Avoid buying links or joining link schemes—Google penalises these practices.
+For local businesses, links from local business associations, chambers of commerce, and local press carry particular weight.
+Our local SEO guide covers local link-building strategies.

 12. Monitor Your Progress